ellameta/portfolio/README.md

 # Simplefolio ⚡️

-This is a portolio used to showcase some of my previous projects!
+This is my portfolio.
+Here you can see my resume as well as some of my previous work.